Edible Flower Chart

-- The petals can be steeped in wine, candy, or use as cake decoration.
+- The petals can be steeped in wine, or candy, or used as cake decoration.

-- To use the surprisingly sweet petals in desserts, cut them away from the bitter white base of the flower.
+- Surprisingly sweet petals in desserts cut them away from the bitter white base of the flower.

-- Dianthus is the miniature member of the carnation family with light clove-like or nutmeg scent.
+- Dianthus is a miniature member of the carnation family with a light clove-like or nutmeg scent.

 - Petals add color to salads or aspics.

-- Carnation petals are one of the secret ingredients that have been used to make Chartreuse, a French liqueur, since the 17th century.
+- Carnation petals are one of the ingredients used to make Chartreuse, a French liqueur.

-- These flowers are Tangy, slightly bitter, ranging in colors from red, white, yellow and orange.
+- These flowers are Tangy, and slightly bitter, ranging in colors from red, white, yellow, and orange.